noah-CAL/polyrhythm-visualizer/README.md

 # polyrhythm-visualizer

-One of my first projects I completed.
+One of my first projects.
 Check out the GitHub Pages URL.